pleaobraga/react-scaffold/README.md

 # React Scaffold

-This is a React based project which helps you to start quickly your own new React Project.
+This is a React based project, builded from the scratch by me, which helps you to start quickly your own new React Project.

 It is integrate with the newest libraries like: